aarohi1822/aarohi1822/README.md

 - ✅ Strengthen my ML & CV skills
 - ✅ Contribute to open-source
 - 🔜 Intern at a top tech company or research institute
-- 🎓 Apply for MS in CS from top German universities

 ---